webpack-contrib/style-loader/README.md

 Default: `head`

 By default, the `style-loader` appends `<style>`/`<link>` elements to the end of the style target, which is the `<head>` tag of the page unless specified by `insert`.

 This will cause CSS created by the loader to take priority over CSS already present in the target.

 You can use other values if the standard behavior is not suitable for you, but we do not recommend doing this.

-If you target an [iframe](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement) make sure you have sufficient access rights, the styles will be injected into the content document head.
+If you target an [iframe](https://developer.mozilla.org/en-US/docs/Web/API/HTMLIFrameElement), make sure you have sufficient access rights; the styles will be injected into the content document head.

 #### `Selector`

-Allows to setup custom [query selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) where styles inject into the DOM.
+Allows you to setup custom [query selector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) where styles are injected into the DOM.

 **webpack.config.js**